 Media library and another along with html of the post.
 Image description is only stored in the media library.

 If you are confused, do not worry yet.
-Please refer the following examples.
+Please keep reading or watch the video.

 Image Attributes Stored In Media Library